funficient/jamstackblog/src/blog/2023-10-28-unpacking-the-power-and-pitfalls-of-project-management-with-basecamp.md

 The answer to this question is what makes [Basecamp](https://basecamp.com/) a good choice when you’re looking for a tool to manage your projects.
 This post takes a deep dive into Basecamp after using the tool to manage projects, and being part of the Basecamp Community where insider tips and insights into how the Basecampers use their tool is shared.

 ### A short history of everything…

 If you’re not familiar with Basecamp, it’s a simple project management tool built and used by the team of 37 Signals primarily as a tool to scratch their own itch.
 This is a rare example of dogfooding to the extreme.
 After more than two decades, they’re still eating their own dog food, while accumulating thousands of paid users as well as a rather cult-like following.

 I was curious to find out what exactly makes them so popular, having used the tool myself and not being *that* impressed with what it could do.
 Sure, it is much simpler and cleaner than most other project management tools.
 And there’s the fancy Hill Charts and Fire Side Chats.
 But I also found I spent more time administering projects than what should be needed, and couldn’t tell the status of any project at a glance.
-So I decided to go under the hood and find out whether it was our team who was doing it wrong, or if there’s maybe some other reason why it’s so popular. *(If you’re impatient, access the [product teardown](https://www.funficient.com/product-teardowns) summary here)*
+So I decided to go under the hood and find out whether it was our team who was doing it wrong, or if there’s maybe some other reason why it’s so popular. *(If you’re impatient, get the [product teardown](https://www.funficient.com/product-teardowns) summary here)*

 The short answer is both.
 Our team was being micro-managed and had very limited access to customize the tool to be more efficient.
 I also found that the cult-like following wasn’t necessarily about the quality or content of the tool, but rather admiration for a team who created a great piece of technology — namely Ruby on Rails.
 The die-hard fans all seemed to have one thing in common — they were programmers who admired the technical excellence of the founders of Basecamp — the first tool ever built on Ruby on Rails.